mdshuai/onion/README.md

 # Onion

-### onion is project help install kubernetes and openshift cluster more conveniently
+### onion is a project help install kubernetes and openshift cluster more conveniently